OllieJones/sqlite-object-cache/readme.txt

 == Installation ==

+For this plugin to work for you, your server *must* have the [SQLite3](https://www.php.net/manual/en/book.sqlite3.php) extension to php installed.

+If you have the [igbinary](https://www.php.net/manual/en/intro.igbinary.php) and [APCu](https://www.php.net/manual/en/book.apcu.php) extensions, this plugin uses them to work more efficiently.
+But it works without them.

 Installing "SQLite Object Cache" can be done either by searching for "SQLite Object Cache" via the "Plugins > Add New" screen in your WordPress dashboard, or by using the following steps:

 1. Download the plugin via WordPress.org